anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 3. create s3 bucket for the datalake
 4. register s3 path in LK, grant permissions
 5. create datbase in LK for data catalog, grant permissions
-6. Use blueprint for a workflow (ie database snapshot)
+6. Use blueprint for a workflow (i.e. database snapshot)
 7. Run workflow
 8. Grant SELECT permissions to whoever needs to read it (athena, redshift spectrum etc.)

+> Security

+* Supports table-level and column-level data protection
-LK supports cross-account permissions, but recipient must be set up as datalake administrator.
-You can use aws RAM (resource access manager) for accounts external to your organization.
-LK doesn't support manifests in Athena or Redshift queries. to encrypt data catalogs in LK, you need IAM permissions on the KMS encryption key.
-Data permission can be made super specific
+* For cross-account datalakes, recipients must be set up as datalake administrator
+* You can use aws RAM (resource access manager) for accounts external to your organization
+* LK doesn't support manifests in Athena or Redshift queries
+* To encrypt data catalogs in LK, you need IAM permissions on the KMS encryption key

-"Governed Tables" support ACID transactions across multiple tables.
-You can set up granular access control with row and cell-level security.
+* "Governed Tables" support ACID transactions across multiple tables.
+You can set up granular access control with row and cell-level security

-allows cross-account access to data catalog metadata and underlying data.
-Large orgas use many AWS accounts.. users can use glue etl jobs, to query and join table across multiple accounts and still take advantage of lake formation table-level and column-level data protections. you can share data catalogs with other accounts
+Billing: Lake formation doesn't cost anything, but the underlying services do: Glue, S3, etc.

 ### 3.3 EMR

 * [EMR developer experience workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/3c29bc13-0f30-42f7-9f97-4ce8e2ef9b17/en-US)

-Elastic MapReduce.
-Managed Hadoop framework on EC2 instances.
-Includes Spark, HBase, Presto, Flink, Hive etc. You can get involved with Spark much deeper than you can with Glue. in EMR Notebooks you can use your own code to interact with the clusters.

-EMR cluster:
+Elastic MapReduce: managed Hadoop framework on EC2 instances for ETL.
+If one node fails, provisions new nodes.
+When creating a cluster, specify framework (Spark, Hive...) and apps.
+EMR is charged by the hour plus for the additional EC2 charges.

 * Master node: leader node, manages cluster
   * Tracks status of tasks, monitors cluster health
-  * Single EC" instance
+  * One single EC2 instance
+  * Recommended instance type: m5.xlarge if there are less than 50 nodes
-* Core node: runs tasks and hosts HDFS data
+* Core node: runs tasks and stores data in HDFS
   * Can be scaled up and down, but with some risk
   * Multi-node clusters have at least one core node
+  * Can be resized, to increase processing and HDFS capacity
 * Task node: runs tasks, does not store data
   * Optional node in the cluster
   * No risk of data loss when removing
-  * Good use of spot instances
+  * Suitable for spot instances

----
+    * If the app is SLA bound and the task node should complete even at on-demand price, then choose "switch to on-demand"

+Cluster types:

-* Transient cluster: will terminate once all steps are complete
+* Transient cluster
-  * Load data, process, store. then shut down. saves money
+  * Load data, process, store, then shut down. saves money
+* Long-running clusters
-* Long-running clusters must be manually terminated
+  * Must be manually terminated. termination protection is on by default
   * Cluster becomes a data warehouse with periodic processing on large datasets
   * Can spin up task nodes using spot instances for temporary capacity
-  * can use reserved instances on long-running clusters to save money
+  * Can use reserved instances on long-running clusters to save money
-  * Has termination protection on by default, auto-termination off

-Cluster frameworks and apps are specified at cluster launch.
-You can connect to master node to run jobs directly.

-Master node recommended m5.xlarge if less than 50 nodes.
-Spot instances are a good choice for task nodes, and only use on core & master if you're testing or very cost sensitive, there's a risk of partial data loss.
-For ML apps, use compute optimized instance.

-To grant access to the cluster, add your IP as a TCP inbound rule in the cluster's security group.

-If the app is SLA bound and the task node should complete even at on-demand price, then choose "switch to on-demand"

-The EMR instances run on EC2, AWS Data Pipeline can be used to schedule and start clusters.

 > Storage options in EMR

+* Ephemeral data storage:
-* Storage is done in HDFS (hadoop distributed file system). multiple copies are stored across cluster instances for redundancy.
-HDFS are ephemeral, data is lost when cluster is terminated.
-It's useful for caching intermediate results with significant random I/O.
+  * HDFS: (Hadoop distributed file system) distributes data blocks across cluster for redundancy.
+Useful for caching intermediate results with significant random I/O
-* By using EMRFS, you can access S3 as if it were HDFS, allows persistent storage after cluster termination.
-S3 is now since 2021 strongly consistent
-* You can use local filesystem for femporary data like buffers or caches
+  * Local filesystem for buffers, caches
-* EBS for HDFS is possible, but ephemeral.
-When you terminate a cluster, EMR deletes the EBS volume.
-EBS volumes can only be attached when launching a cluster. if you manually detach an EBS volume, EMR treats it as a failure and replaces it.
+  * EBS for HDFS: EBS volumes can only be attached when launching a cluster.
+If you manually detach an EBS volume, EMR treats it as a failure and replaces it.

-> EMR features

-* Pricing: charged by the hour + EC2 charges
-* Provisions new nodes if a core node fails
-* Can add and remove task nodes on the fly
-* Can add and remove core nodes, but with the risk of data loss
-* Can resize a running cluster's core nodes, which increases both processing and HDFS capacity
+* Persistent:
+  * EMRFS: access S3 as if it were HDFS

 > Scaling

-EMR provides managed scaling, supports scaling in instance groups and instance fleets.
-Scales spot, on-demand and instances in a savings plan.
-Available for Spark, Hive, YARN.
+Scaling supported for spot instances, on-demand and those instances in a savings plan.
+Scaling is available only for Spark, Hive and Yarn (Yet Another Resource Negotiator: manages cluster resources for data processing frameworks)

 * Scale-up strategy: first add core nodes, then task nodes, up to max units specified
 * Scale-down strategy: first remove task nodes, then core nodes, no further than min constraints
-* spot nodes always removed before on-demand nodes
+* Spot nodes are always removed before on-demand nodes

 > Security

-* You can use EC2 key pair for SSH credentials
-* You can add IAM roles to EC2 for proper S3 access, EMRFS requests to S3, DynamoDB scans through Hive
+* For authentication, Kerberos
 * EC2 security groups: one for master node, another for cluster node.
 Security groups allow node-to-node communication
-* For authentication, Kerberos is used

-Encryption:
+  * To get access to the cluster, add your IP as a TCP inbound rule in the cluster's security group
+* Don't grant full access to S3 for the EMR cluster's service role.
+Instead, attach IAM roles to EMRFS and limit the EMRFS and S3 permissions attached to the service role for the cluster EC2 instances

+> Encryption

 * EMRFS encryption
   * S3 encryption at rest: sse-s3, sse-kms, client-side. ss3-c not supported